SivaAnbalagan1/micrortsFA/README.md

 "500 games against PuppetAB, PuppetMCTS and AHTN; and in 100 games against NaiveMCTS and StrategyTactics."

-To test, you must create another config with zero alpha and epsilon.
-Let's assume it is saved at `<test-config-path>`.
-Then, run the **test** with:

-`python experimentmanagerRestartable.py -c <test-config-path> -o TEST_OUT -n N -s S --p1train-dir OUT`, where:

-TEST_OUT is the directory that will contain the output of the tests, N is the total number of repetitions, S is the number of repetitions running simultaneously (in parallel) and `OUT` is the directory where training was saved (i.e. the one specified with -o in the train command.
-The script assumes the saved policy file is `q_MetaBot_final.txt`.
-You can specify another one with the `--p1policy-file` paramter.
+To **test** (i.e. evaluate the previously trained policy), **you must create one config file for each repetition** (sorry for this design decision)  with zero alpha and epsilon.
+For PuppetMCTS, they're at `experiments/ijcai18/test-vs-puppetMCTS-*.xml` , where * goes from 01 to 05.
+If you open the xml files, notice that they have the following tag: `<path-to-knowledge value="results/train-vs-puppetMCTS/rep*/q_MetaBot_final.txt" />` , where * goes from 01 to 05.
+This means that the results of the train experiments must be stored in `results/train-vs-puppetMCTS` (which they will be if you ran with the train command above).
+Finally, to execute the **test for the first repetition**, run:

+`./rlexperimentRestartable.sh  -c experiments/ijcai18/test-vs-puppetMCTS-01.xml -o results/test-vs-puppetMCTS/rep01`

+To execute five repetitions simultaneously, run (don't worry with the overlapped output at the terminal, resulting files should be fine):

+`for i in {01..05}; do ./rlexperimentRestartable.sh  -c experiments/ijcai18/test-vs-puppetMCTS-"$i".xml -o results/test-vs-puppetMCTS/rep"$i" &2>1 ; done`

+Test results will be at `test-vs-puppetMCTS/rep*`, where * goes from 01 to 05.